-Principles are guidelines, not laws.
-A principle is used in conjunction with other principles; together, they produce a powerful and successful result.
-(A law can usually stand alone, and is inviolate - it works all the time.)
-Principles tend to be timeless, while methods, processes, and practices evolve with time.
+- 1. Select the Right People Principles are guidelines, not laws.
+A 2.
+Establish a System of Trust principle is used in conjunction with other principles; together, they pro- 3.
+Create a Spirit of Inquiry duce a powerful and successful re- sult.
+(A law can usually stand alone, 4.
+Eliminate Failure and is inviolate - it works all the time.)
+Principles tend to be timeless, while methods, processes, and prac- 5.
+Empower Champions tices evolve with time.